fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 and receiver controlled protocol for end points to establish connectivity between them.

-Following various subsections go in further details of its working
+The following subsections go into further details of its working

 ## System Components
 A typical Snowflake operating model has the following components

-- Sender Agent: Software agent interested in sending data stream(s) to a remote receiver.
+- Sender Agent: A Software agent interested in sending data stream(s) to a remote receiver.

-- Receiver Agent: Software agent capable of receiving data stream(s).
+- Receiver Agent: A Software agent capable of receiving data stream(s).
-An Snowflak Receiver Agent can be

-- Snowflake Agent: An Snowflake Agent implementation is expected to have a STUN Client implementation at the minimum for gathering candidates and performing connectivity checks.
+- Snowflake Agent: A software agent that is expected to have a STUN Client implementation at the minimum for gathering candidates and performing connectivity checks.

-- Signaling Server: Publicly reachable Server in the cloud accessible by both the Sender and the receiver agents.
-Acts as backchannel/message bus for carrying signals between the Snowflake agents
+- Signaling Server: Publicly reachable Server in the cloud accessible by both the Sender and the receiver agents, acts as backchannel/message bus for carrying signals between the Snowflake agents.

-- STUN Server: Optional component for determining the public facing transport address of an agent behind NAT
+- STUN Server: Optional component for determining the public facing transport address of an agent behind NAT.

 - TURN Server/Media Router: Recommended component acting as media relay between the agents.
 A TURN Server can also act as backchannel in certain instantiations.

-- BackChannel: A dedicated channel used by the agents to convey Snowflake messages.
-Can be a Signaling Server/Turn Server that can be reached publicly by the agents.
+- BackChannel: A dedicated channel used by the agents to convey Snowflake messages, can be a Signaling Server/Turn Server that can be reached publicly by the agents.

 ## Protocol Workings